Azure/azure-quickstart-templates/quickstarts/microsoft.cdn/front-door-standard-premium-storage-blobs-upload/README.md

 `Please enter a choice [Default choice(1)]: 2`

 Execute *storageAndorigin.bicep* to deploy storage account and origin group configurations.
-The script is expecting input for Front Door profile name and endpoint name (use the same values as you used for running *frontDoor.bicep*).
+The script is expecting input for Front Door profile name and endpoint name (use the same values as you used for running *main.bicep*).
 You must also supply location in which storage account will be deployed:

 `az deployment group create --resource-group dev --template-file .\storageAndorigin.bicep` `Please provide string value for 'location' (? for help): uksouth`